-15.2.
+16.3.
 Form 1099 - DIV (Dividend and Distributions) and Form 1099-INT (Interest Income)

-If you are a "documented" U.S. investor, whether residing in the United States or not, you will receive Form 1099-DIV and/or Form 1099-INT corresponding to your U.S. source dividend income and/or interest income, respectively, generated by your investments in your RESP, RDSP and TFSA accounts.
+If you are a "documented" U.S. investor, whether residing in the United States or not, you will receive Form 1099-DIV and/or Form 1099-INT corresponding to your U.S. source dividend income and/or interest income, respectively, generated by your investments in your RESP, RDSP, TFSA and FHSA accounts.

-If you are an "undocumented" U.S. investor, you will receive Form 1099-DIV and/or Form 1099-INT for U.S. source income from your non-registered accounts in addition to those from your RESP, RDSP, and TFSA accounts.
+If you are an "undocumented" U.S. investor, you will receive Form 1099-DIV and/or Form 1099-INT for U.S. source income from your non-registered accounts in addition to those from your RESP, RDSP, TFSA and FHSA accounts, as well as withholdings made and remitted to the US tax authority, the Internal Revenue Service ("IRS").